cathei/PinInject/README.md

     }
 }
 ```
-Add `MySharedContext` to `SharedInjectRoot`, now reference `SharedInjectRoot` from your `SceneInjectRoot`.
+Add `MySharedContext` to `PersistentCompositionRoot`, now reference `PersistentCompositionRoot` from your `SceneCompositionRoot`.
 Then the setup is done.

  Now you don't have to worry about referencing singleton as `GameManager.Instance` or such.
 You can easily type `[Inject] GameManager gameManager`.

 ## Defining Scene Context and GameObject Context
-Any `IInjectContext` Component that is not attached to `SceneInjectRoot` or `SharedInjectRoot` will be considered GameObject Context.
+Any `IInjectContext` Component that is not attached to `SceneCompositionRoot` or `PersistentCompositionRoot` will be considered GameObject Context.
 GameObject context will be applied to any MonoBehaviour on same transform or it's children.

 ```cs
 public class MyGameObjectContext : MonoBehaviour, IInjectContext